andlo/mycroft-skills-list-gitbook/skills/speedtest-skill.luke5sky.md

 ---
 description: Ask Mycroft to run a simple speedtest
+categories: Productivity Daily Information IoT
+tags: ínternet speed bandwith
 ---

 # Speedtest
 ### _speedtest-skill.luke5sky_
 ## About:
 Run a speedtest with Mycroft.
-This skill uses the speedtest-cli (https://github.com/sivel/speedtest-cli) which runs an internet bandwidth test using speedtest.net.
+This skill uses the speedtest-cli ( which runs an internet bandwidth test using speedtest.net.
 Be aware that this speedtest relies on the capability of the network-adapter of your Mycroft device.
 Examples for Raspberry Pi:
 - Raspberry Pi 3 B  onboard WiFi: max. ~40 Mbit/s, onboard LAN: max. ~100 Mbit/s
 - Raspberry Pi 3 B+ onboard WiFi: max. ~100 Mbit/s, onboard LAN: max. ~225 Mbit/s
 If a Raspberry Pi 3 B - connected to WiFi - runs Mycroft you won't get more than 40 Mbit/s from the speedtest despite your internet connection may have more bandwith.

 ## Skill information: